Userid:

 • XmlHttpRequest (for Ajax functions)

-The browser must be configured to allow popups for the WebFileSys server site.
+The browser must be configured to allow popup windows for the WebFileSys server, which is not default in most browsers.

 File and Directory Management Functions